qsimeon/worm-graph/README.md

+## NOTE to Users!
+### Revert to commit: 3495d274d0d4c06209899fd68a62760bdd09101c
+We are currently working on changes involving adding a ninth dataset in the main branch so the current commit will not run!
+We apologize for the incovenience and expect to have working code after publication by the end of March 2024!

 # worm-graph

 ### Simulating the _C. elegans_ whole brain with neural networks.

 ### Cite
 Simeon, Quilee, Leandro Venâncio, Michael A. Skuhersky, Aran Nayebi, Edward S. Boyden, and Guangyu Robert Yang.
 2024.
 “Scaling Properties for Artificial Neural Network Models of a Small Nervous System.” bioRxiv. https://doi.org/10.1101/2024.02.13.580186.

-# NOTE to Users!
-Use code from this commit: 3495d274d0d4c06209899fd68a62760bdd09101c
-We are currently working on changes involving adding a ninth dataset in the main branch so the current commit will not run!
-We apologize for the incovenience and expect to have working code after publication by the end of March 2024!

 ### Table of Contents
 1. [Project Overview](#worm-graph)